jmanders85/higher-order-fun/outline.md

 use the reduce method.
 [//]: # (reductoAdAbsurdium.js)

+## Glossary

+- Referential Transparency:  A function is **referentially transparent** if it always returns the same result given the same argument.
+- Pure Function:  A function is **pure** if, when run, does not change the state of the program in which it is called.
+- Higher Order Function:  A function is **higher order** if it takes another function as an argument.

 ## More Resources

 Whew!
 That was overwhelming!
 My favorite way to practice and learn functional